quakeforge/quakeforge/doc/old/wqreadme.txt

 The material accompanying Quake is the reference for all non-Windows-related matters concerning WinQuake; in terms of gameplay, WQ is the same as Quake.
-This file contains Windows-related information only.
+This file contains only Windows-related information.

 The rest of this document is organized as follows: